prowe214/journ.io/README.md

 - Add files that store to each event object (tickets, reservation confirmation, etc)
 - Search events by name, location, anything.
 - upload pictures to each individual event
+- Include ability to link Google Calendar (would allow user to post new events which syncs with their calendar) [link to docs](https://developers.google.com/google-apps/calendar/create-events)

 ### Tier 3 - Native Mobile Application with Swift